informalsystems/emerald/docs/operational-docs/src/local-devnet/command-line.md

 ✅ Stopped 2 process(es) for node 1
 ```

 </details>

-And checking the network status should results in the following output:
+And checking the network status should result in the following output:
 <details>
 <summary>Output for <code>emerald status</code></summary>